the1mattkaufman/Deploy-and-Host-your-App-like-a-Pro-with-Cloud-Build-and-Cloud-Run/README.md

 6. Once the build has completed successfully, repeat the steps previously performed in Testing our App.
 7. You should now receive valid JSON when testing with a 0 denominator.

 ### Route Traffic
 1. In the Google Cloud console, go to Menu > Cloud Run
 2. Click on the name of your service.
+3. Click the plus icon in the Revision URLs (tags) column for the second revision in the list
+4. Enter error as the Tag name 1
+5. Click Save
+6. Click on the link to open the new Revision URL.
+The Internal Server Error should appear.
+7. Confirm the Internal Server Error does not appear when visiting the URL for the service at the top of the page